 RETURN OF ELIJAH

 Joseph Smith and Oliver Cowdery claimed that Christ, Moses, Elias, and Elijah appeared to them in the Kirtland temple on April 3, 1836.
 (D&C 110) This visitation is credited as the moment additional priesthood keys were restored surrounding the LDS Temple Ceremony.
 According to Smith’s claims, The Savior appeared to accept the offering of the saints (D&C 110:3), Moses appeared to restore the keys of the gathering of Israel, Elias appeared to restore the blessing of the Abrahamic Covenant, and Elijah appeared to restore the temple sealing power.
-There are two significant problems with this narrative.
+There are two significant challenges with this narrative.

 First, Smith apparently remained unaware that two of these seemingly different Biblical figures are in fact the same person; Elias is merely the Greek form of the Hebrew Elijah.
 He describes both figures as fulfilling Malachi’s prophecy regarding the return of the prophet Elijah.
 Thus, the two beings described separately by Smith in the context of Malachi’s prophecy would be the same person.

 Richard Packham provides a thorough examination of the issue, suggesting “Now, which explanation makes more sense and is more likely the case? …Elias is a hitherto unknown prophet of Abraham’s time, with a Greek name, or maybe Abraham himself, or Melchizedek, or Gabriel – who is also Noah – and Christ, and Elijah, and John the Baptist, and John the Revelator, and a ‘spirit or doctrine’?
 Or the more obvious conclusion that Joseph Smith was simply ignorant of the fact that the King James New Testament uses the Greek version of Old Testament names?”
-Thus, Smith’s repeated introduction of an unknown prophet in Abraham’s time is more problematic than most realize.

 The second problem with Smith’s Elijah narrative stems from a lacking doctrinal need for additional binding powers.
 Malachi 4:5-6 is interpreted by the LDS Church as the restoration of the sealing powers which enables families to be sealed together.
 Yet Malachi’s prophecy as it appears in the Old Testament gives no indication that Elijah would restore priesthood keys or reveal sealing ordinances either for the living or the dead.